 Here’s some research I did with the eLearning Guild just last year.
 And when we asked people in general, are you able to do the learning measurement you want to do, you can see 52% of them, over half, said no, I wish we could substantially change what we’re doing now.
 So we as practitioners have this unease about learning evaluation.

 By the way, I’m going to have a bunch of links for you.
 And Jeff’s going to post those nearby.
-So don’t worry about capturing all the users stopping the video or anything like that.
+So don’t worry about capturing all the links or stopping the video or anything like that.
 We’re going to give them to you all later.
 But this research study is available at the eLearning Guild.
 If you’re a member, you can get it, and you can get the executive summary if you’re not.

-One of the things we ought to realize is that when we’re talking about training, right, that’s just part of the performance ecosystem.
+One of the things we ought to realize is that when we’re talking about training, that’s just part of the performance ecosystem.
 There are all other kinds of factors that get involved there.
 And sometimes we want to evaluate those.
 Sometimes we don’t.
 But it’s good to keep that in mind.

 Because there’s been so many confusions about learning measurement, I created this sort of three-part…I don’t really want to call it a model…but three ways to measure learning.
 And people find it really helpful.
 So I’ll share it with you.
 And we can measure learning to demonstrate the value of the learning, we can do it to support our learners in learning, and we can also improve the learning as well.

-Now when I asked about this, I’ve done some research on this with eLearning Guild a long time ago, but also when I continue to ask and work with clients, when I ask learning practitioners: “what does your organization want from you, let’s put these in order,” and it almost always goes like this.
-The first thing our organization wants us to is demonstrate the value, then support learners, and only down at the bottom, is focus on improving the learning.
+Now when I asked about this, I’ve done some research on this with eLearning Guild a long time ago, but also when I continue to ask and work with clients, when I ask learning practitioners: “what does your organization want from you, let’s put these in order,” and it almost always goes like this: the first thing our organization wants us to is demonstrate the value, then support learners, and only down at the bottom, is focus on improving the learning.

 Now my thing is that this is the most important, this is where we can leverage things.
 Because if we’re not improving the learning, we’re not going to maximize the way we can support learners, we’re not going to maximize their learning, and we’re certainly not going to maximize the value that we can create.
 So improving the learning is the linchpin of all of this.